-Context-threaded VM Interpreter: Branch Inlining.
+4.5 Context-threaded VM Interpreter: Branch Inlining.
 The dashed arrow (a) il- lustrates the inlined conditional branch instruction, now fully exposed to the branch prediction hardware, and the heavy arrow (b) illustrates a direct branch implementing the not taken path.
-The generated code (shaded) assumes the vPC is in register $esi$ and the Java expression stack pointer is in register $edi$ .
+The generated code (shaded) assumes the vPC is in register esi and the Java expression stack pointer is in register edi .
 (In reality, we dedicate registers in the way shown for SableVM on the Pow- erPC only.
-On the Pentium4, due to lack of registers, the $vPC$ is actually stored on the stack. ) 60 Context Threading Apply-Return Inlining on Pentium.
-The generated code calls the invokestatic virtual instruction body but jumps (instruction at (c) is a jmp) to the return body 61 OCaml Dinalina Hazarda Dalatiya ta Diraat Threading 71 Java Pipeline Hazards Relative to Direct Threading 72 OCaml Elapsed Time Relative to Direct Threading 75 SableVM Elapsed Time Relative to Direct Threading 76 PPC970 Elapsed Time Relative to Direct Threading 77 Reproduction of [78, Figure 1] showing cycles run per virtual instructions dis- patched for various Tcl and OCaml benchmarks 81 Elapsed time of subroutine threading relative to direct threading for OCaml on UltraSPARC III.
-82 Virtual program loaded into Yeti showing how dispatcher structures are ini- tially shared between all instances of a virtual instruction.
+On the Pentium4, due to lack of registers, the vPC is actually stored on the stack.)
+56 4.6 Context Threading Apply-Return Inlining on Pentium.
+The generated code calls the invokestatic virtual instruction body but jumps (instruction at (c) is a jmp) to the return body 57 5.1 OCaml Dinalina Hazarda Dalativa ta Diraat Thraading 67 OCaml Pipeline Hazards Relative to Direct Threading 5.2 Java Pipeline Hazards Relative to Direct Threading 68 5.3 OCaml Elapsed Time Relative to Direct Threading 71 5.4 SableVM Elapsed Time Relative to Direct Threading 72 5.5 PPC970 Elapsed Time Relative to Direct Threading 73 5.6 Reproduction of [77, Figure 1] showing cycles run per virtual instructions dis- patched for various Tcl and OCaml benchmarks 77 5.7 Elapsed time of subroutine threading relative to direct threading for OCaml on UltraSPARC III.
+78 6.1 Virtual program loaded into Yeti showing how dispatcher structures are ini- tially shared between all instances of a virtual instruction.
 The dispatch loop, shaded, is similar the dispatch loop of direct call threading except that another level of indirection, through the the dispatcher structure, has been added.
-Pro- filing instrumentation is called before and after the dispatch of the body 89 lustrates the inlined conditional branch instruction, now fully exposed to the branch prediction hardware, and the heavy arrow (b) illustrates a direct branch implementing the not taken path.
-The generated code (shaded) assumes the vPC is in register esi and the Java expression stack pointer is in register edi.
-(In reality, we dedicate registers in the way shown for SableVM on the PowerPC only.
-On the Pentium4, due to lack of registers, the vPC is actually stored on the stack. ) Context Threading Apply-Return Inlining on Pentium.
-The generated code calls the invokestatic virtual instruction body but jumps (instruction at (c) is a jmp) to the return body.
-OCaml Pipeline Hazards Relative to Direct Threading OCaml Elapsed Time Relative to Direct Threading PPC970 Elapsed Time Relative to Direct Threading Reproduction of [78, Figure 1] showing cycles run per virtual instructions dispatched for various Tcl and OCaml benchmarks Virtual program loaded into Yeti showing how dispatcher structures are initially shared between all instances of a virtual instruction.
-The dispatch loop, shaded, is similar the dispatch loop of direct call threading except that another level of indirection, through the the dispatcher structure, has been added.
-Pro-
+Pro- filing instrumentation is called before and after the dispatch of the body 85 - 1 /

-- 6.2 Shows a region of the DTT during block recording mode.
-The body of each block discovery dispatcher points to the corresponding virtual instruction body (Only the body for the first iload is shown).
+- Shows a region of the DTT during block recording mode.
+The body of each 6.2 block discovery dispatcher points to the corresponding virtual instruction body (Only the body for the first iload is shown).
 The dispatcher's payload field points to instances of instruction payload.
-The thread context struct is shown as TCS.
+The thread context struct is shown 88 as tcs. . .
 6.3 Shows a region of the DTT just after block recording mode has finished.
-93 - 6.5 PowerPC code for a portion of a trace region body, showing details of a trace exit and trace exit handler.
+89 6.4 Schematic of a trace illustrating how trace exit table (shaded) in trace payload has recorded the on-trace destination of each virtual branch 93 6.5 PowerPC code for a portion of a trace region body, showing details of a trace exit and trace exit handler.
 This code assumes that r26 has been dedicated for the vPC.
-In addition the generated code in the trace exit handler uses r30, the stack pointer as defined by the ABI, to store the trace exit id into the TCS. . . .
-103 - 7.1 Number of dispatches executed vs region shape.
-The y-axis has a logarithmic scale.
+In addition the generated code in the trace exit handler uses r30, the 99 stack pointer as defined by the ABI, to store the trace exit id into the TCS. . . .
+Number of dispatches executed vs region shape.
+The y-axis has a logarithmic 7.1 scale.
 Numbers above bars, in scientific notation, give the number of regions dispatched.
 The X axis lists the SPECjvm98 benchmarks in alphabetical order.
-113 - 7.2 Number of virtual instructions executed per dispatch for each region shape.
+109 7.2 Number of virtual instructions executed per dispatch for each region shape.
 The y-axis has a logarithmic scale.
 Numbers above bars are the number of virtual instructions executed per dispatch (rounded to two significant figures).
-SPECjvm98 benchmarks appear along X axis sorted by the average number of instructions executed by a LB.
+SPECjvm98 benchmarks appear along X axis sorted by the average number of 7.3 Percentage trace completion rate as a proportion of the virtual instructions in a trace and code cache size for as a percentage of the virtual instructions in all Performance of each stage of Yeti enhancement from DCT interpreter to trace-7.4